The risks of drink driving charges is there… even if you don’t actually drive

 He was awakened by a knock on the window and a flashlight – it was the police.
 They just wanted to know why the the car hadn’t been parked normally.
 Martin got out and started to talk – but it was all clear to the patrolmen.
 So he was asked to take a test for alcohol, which revealed 51 mg – enough to initiate legal proceedings.

 A sad concatenation of circumstances has not only made the risk of a heavy fine and disqualification, but also put years of hard work as for acquiring citizenship in jeopardy.
 So the only way out was seeking for quality legal assistance… which worked.
-Martin has taken advantage of Solicitors Guru to find a solicitor focusing on drink driving and speeding penalties – a platform provides an impressive selection of legal services.
+Martin has taken advantage to find a solicitor at Solicitors Guru website focusing on drink driving and speeding penalties – a platform provides an impressive selection of legal services.
+By the way in such cases you can prevent much spendings on the legal fees – how to do that read in the article covering the issue on cases with no win no fee basis.

 So as the legal proceeding was inevitable Martin was instructed on how to respond to police questions and give comments (in this particular case things were largely narrowed to ‘no comments’).
 During the proceedings the conjunctive work of defence (Martin and his lawyer) has managed to keep the results at more than accessible level: the 6 points penalty and a 300 pounds fine were issued, but the driving license was not disqualified and the citizenship status was rescued, as the outcome didn’t have any impact on it.
 The worst case scenario was avoided, and the price paid for the full legal services assistance was estimated at 850 pounds.